 Ogden Museum of Art - This museum is home to the most comprehensive collection of Southern art in the world and offers free and discounted admission for students, seniors, and more.

 Picnic in the park - Lafayette Square is the second oldest park in New Orleans.
 It hosts a free 12-week concert series on Wednesday nights and various colorful festivals throughout the year.
-Pick up a deli sandwich from Rouse’s Supermarket or Cochon Butcher and picnic in the square.
+Pick up a sandwich from Aglio or Cochon Butcher and picnic in the square.

 The Contemporary Arts Center - Known for its experimental and multidisciplinary exhibitions, performances and programs, the CDC is the perfect place to take in thought provoking work by local and internationally known artists at a reasonable price.